YuriyGuts/dechorder/README.md

 # Dechorder

-Automatic chord recognition application
+Automatic chord recognition application powered by machine learning.

 ![image](https://user-images.githubusercontent.com/2750531/55685970-9ac95c00-5964-11e9-9fa0-55d7d805f85f.png)

-## Overall Architecture
+## Overall Flow

 1. User records an audio sample using a microphone on an iOS device.
 2. The raw audio file is sent to the backend API (via HTTP file upload) for recognition.
 3. The backend extracts features from the uploaded audio file and predicts chords in the file.
-An external machine learning service like DataRobot can be used for predictions depending on the configuration.
+Either a built-in model or an external machine learning service like DataRobot can be used for predictions depending on the configuration.
 4. Chord annotations (time marker, chord name, confidence) are sent back from the API to the client.
 5. The client app provides the user with a playback interface and allows fast-forwarding to particular chords.